-Festivals in Italy are boisterous, fun-filled celebrations, whether they are focused on religious occasions or simply the joy of life.
+Italy holidays and festivals are boisterous, fun-filled celebrations, whether they are focused on religious occasions or simply the joy of life.
 The sheer number of events year-round ensures every visitor has a chance to experience Italy like a local.
 Carnevale and Easter Week are two of the most popular holidays.

 The traditional pre-Lent festival of Carnevale takes place all over Italy on Shrove Tuesday in February, 40 days before the start of Easter week.
 Venice is famous for its masked parades and balls and, in Ivrea, the festival ends with an orange-throwing contest.
 Across the land Carnevale celebrations include eating, drinking, dancing, singing, street performances and loads of food and wine.